 2.3.1.
 Recipients and Donor's Data.
-After the surgical procedure of LT, all recipients were managed in the intensive care unit (ICU) with a standard triple immunosuppressive regimen (corticosteroids, mycophenolate mofetil, and calcineurin inhibitors) as well as postoperative antibiotic therapy and valganciclovir according to the CMV status.
+After the surgical procedure of LT, all recipients were managed in the intensive care unit (ICU) with a standard triple immuno-suppressive regimen (corticosteroids, mycophenolate mofetil, and calcineurin inhibitors) as well as postoperative antibiotic therapy and valganciclovir according to the CMV status.

 The following recipients' data were analyzed in this study: age, age at LT, gender, aetiologias of ESLD, type of immunosuppressive regimen, recipient's age at the time of TE measurements, time from LT to TE examination, and presence of MetS components (diabetes mellitus, hypertension, obesity, and dyslipidemia).
 Donor age and body mass index (BMI) were analyzed as well.
-Obesity was defined as BMI \geq 30 kg/m2.
-Hypertension was defined in LTR with a blood pressure ≥130/80 mm Hg or using antihypertensive medications, while diabetes as fasting glucose ≥7.1 mmol/L or use of at least 1 oral hypoglycemic drug or insulin.
-Finally, dyslipidemia was defined by positive medical history, using of lipid-lowering drugs, or if the serum total cholesterol level was ≥ 5.2 mmol/L, serum triglyceride (TG) level ≥ 1.7 mmol/ L, and serum high-density lipoprotein (HDL) cholesterol level ≥3.4 mmol/L. Relevant clinical details were obtained from all patients at the time of TE measurements.
+Obesity was defined as BMI $\geq$ 30 kg/m.
+Hypertension was defined in LTR with a blood pressure ≥130/80 mm Hg or using antihypertensive medications, while diabetes as fasting glucose $\geq$ 7.1 mmol/L or use of at least 1 oral hypoglycemic drug or insulin.
+Finally, dyslipidemia was defined by positive medical history, using of lipid-lowering drugs, or if the serum total cholesterol level was $\geq 5.2 \text{ mmol/L}$ , serum triglyceride (TG) level $\geq 1.7 \text{ mmol/}$ L, and serum high-density lipoprotein (HDL) cholesterol level $\geq$ 3.4 mmol/L. Relevant clinical details were obtained from all patients at the time of TE measurements.
 Laboratory data (using standard laboratory methods) included complete blood cell count, liver tests (total bilirubin, serum aspartate aminotransferase (AST), alanine aminotransferase (ALT), gamma-glutamyl transferase (GGT), and alkaline phosphatase (ALP)), lipidogram (total cholesterol, LDLcholesterol, HDL-cholesterol, and triglycerides), glucose, and high sensitivity C-reactive protein (hs-CRP).

 2.4.
 Transient Elastography.
 All patients underwent TE measurements after overnight fasting using FibroScan® 502 Touch (Echosens, Paris, France), which was performed using M or XL probe by a certified investigator.
 Only cases with 10 successful measurements were included in this study.
 Examinations with an interquartile range/median ratio >30% were excluded because of unreliable results.
-CAP was used as a surrogate parameter for graft steatosis and was expressed in dB/m, while LSM was used as a surrogate parameter for graft fibrosis and was expressed in kPa.
-Measurements were performed in decubital position with right arm placed above the patients' head, in the neutral respiratory position, while suspending breathing.
+CAP was used as a surrogate parameter for graft steatosis and was expressed in dB/m, while LSM was used as a surrogate parameter for graft steatosis and was expressed in dB/m, while LSM was used as a surrogate parameter for graft steatosis and was expressed in dB/m, while LSM was used as a surrogate parameter for graft steatosis and was expressed in dB/m, while LSM was used as a surrogate parameter for graft steatosis and was expressed in dB/m, while LSM was used as a surrogate parameter for graft steatosis and was expressed in dB/m, while LSM was used as a surrogate parameter for graft steatosis and was expressed in dB/m.
 We did not have adverse events related to the use of the FibroScan device.

-Accordingly, TE patients were considered to have hepatic steatosis if the controlled attenuation parameter (CAP) was \geq 238 dB [14].
-Severe steatosis was considered if the CAP was \geq 290 dB/m.
-Moderate liver fibrosis (\geq F2) was considered as a LSM \geq 7 kPa and advanced fibrosis (\geq F3) if LSM was \geq 9.6 kPa using the M probe or \geq 9.3 kPa using the XL probe [15, 16].
+Accordingly, TE patients were considered to have hepatic steatosis if the controlled attenuation parameter (CAP) was $\geq$ 238 dB [14].
+Severe steatosis was considered if the CAP was $\geq$ 290 dB/m.
+Moderate liver fibrosis ( $\geq$ F2) was considered as a LSM $\geq$ 7 kPa and advanced fibrosis ( $\geq$ F3) if LSM was $\geq$ 9.6 kPa using the M probe or $\geq$ 9.3 kPa using the XL probe [15, 16].